Frank Berghuis

-Frank Berghuis (born 2 May 1967) is a Dutch former professional footballer who played as a left winger.
+Frank Berghuis (born 2 May 1967) is a Dutch retired footballer who played as a left winger.

 Club career

 Born in Nunspeet, Berghuis played for AGOVV, Apeldoornse Boys, PSV, FC VVV, Zwolle, Volendam, Galatasaray, Lommel and Cambuur.

 International career

-Nicknamed Pico, he made one international appearance for the Netherlands national team in 1989.
+Nicknamed Pico, he made one international appearance for the Netherlands national team in 1989 against West Germany.

 Personal life

-His son Steven Berghuis is also a professional footballer.
+His son Steven Berghuis is also a professional footballer, making the Berghuis family one of nine Dutch football families having more than one international player.